 Yikes!
 In the play's opening scene, we discover that Theseus and Hippolyta are about to be married because Theseus conquered Hippolyta and her people (the Amazons).
-Although Hippolyta seems pretty pleased with the engagement, we're left with an uneasy feeling because Theseus sees love as something that can be won by sheer force.
-The idea resurfaces again just a few moments later when Theseus determines that a young woman must marry (against her will) the man her father has chosen for her.
+Although Hippolyta seems pretty pleased with the engagement, we're left with the uneasy feeling that Theseus sees love as something that can be won by sheer force.
+This idea resurfaces again just a few moments later when Theseus determines that a young woman must marry (against her will) the man her father has chosen for her.
 Otherwise, she'll face the death penalty or life as a celibate nun.

 Hmm.
 This is interesting.
 Here, we learn that Demetrius was once engaged ("made love to") to another girl, Helena, before dropping her to be with Hermia.
 Long before the fairies' love juice causes Demetrius to fall back in love with Helena (2.2; 3.2), we learn that lovers can be fickle and erratic, even without the help of some magic potion.